SPFG, Supreme Picture Framing God

 Just so you know.
 I disagree with everything you just wrote.
 AGAIN...... it does not fit every single custom framing shop.

-It boils down to do you own your business or does it own you?
+I like this post.
+"Quoted for truth" as they say.It boils down to do you own your business or does it own you?

 Personally I don't know how people like Nicole, Ylva, Randy and others juggle all that they do with family, spouses, etc. and manage to run a one-man-show so successfully.
 I applaude them.